Jona Oberski

 Jona Eliëser Joseph Oberski (born in Amsterdam, 20 March 1938) is a Dutch writer and a nuclear physicist.

 Biography

 In 1937, a year before his birth, his parents fled from Nazi Germany to the Netherlands and settled in Amsterdam.
 But during World War II the country was quickly occupied in 1940, and there remained no other route available than the one forced upon all the other Jewish families.
 The family was transported through Westerbork transit camp to Bergen-Belsen concentration camp in 1943.
-Jona survived the war, but both his parents died.
+Oberski survived the war, but both his parents died.
 Oberski was on The Lost Train, a train heading East with no clear destination.
 The train was captured by the Red Army in Tröbitz.

 He was taken care of by a foster family.
 He dedicated his first book Childhood (1978) to his foster parents: